SamGowland/Gowla-Macro-Boards/README.md

 - Start by soldering all your diodes into place.
 - Solder the pin headers for your pro micro but not the pro micro it's self yet.
 - Connect the plate to the PCB with 3mm spacers using the 8mm M2 scerws between the PCB and Top Plate or push switches through plate first.
 Head of machine screw will be on top the top plate, going through both the spacer and PCB into the 8mm bottom spacer.
+You may need to trim the height of the headers on the top side so they don't block the top plate.
+You could place switches into top plate first either.
 - Push your switches into plate and through the PCB, soldering down all your switches or 8 if your doing bottom left as rotary encoder.
 - Solder the Pro micro to the pin headers.
 - Solder RGB LEDs and rotary encoder if applicable.